Charles Hoskins: Legacy

 The Hoskins Memorial Presbyterian Church in Lithgow was intended as a memorial to his son Henry Guildford Hoskins and also to commemorate his daughters Hilda and Nellie but it also commemorates Charles, his wife Emily, and two of his grandsons, all of whom died before its opening.
-Standing on an opposite corner of the intersection of Mort and Bridge Streets from the church, the Charles Hoskins Memorial Institute building—opened in 1927—is now a campus of the Western Sydney University.
+Standing on an opposite corner of the intersection of Mort and Bridge Streets from the church, the Charles Hoskins Memorial Institute building—opened in 1927—was a campus of the Western Sydney University, between 2014 and 2018.
+It is now the Maldhan Ngurr Ngurra Lithgow Transformation Hub, "a collaborative space for community, business and industry to come together and explore a wealth of possibilities for the Lithgow region to ensure a vibrant and thriving future."

 Charles Hoskins had initiated the Hoskins Trust, in 1919, for charitable purposes, endowing a fund to support the Hoskins Memorial Church.
 Since 2006, this trust has awarded an annual scholarship, the Hoskins Lithgow Scholarship, for a Lithgow resident to study at a university or other tertiary education institution.

 Although Hoskins and his family endowed Lithgow with fine buildings, their longer-term legacy there is mixed.
 The stark and desolate ruin of the blast furnace's blower house stands as a reminder that the closure of the town's main industry—at the height of the Great Depression—and the exodus of skilled managers and workers to Port Kembla—with their families, about 5000 people—was a blow from which the future prospects of the town never recovered.
 In 1929, Lithgow had the fourth largest urban population in New South Wales—after Sydney, Newcastle, and Broken Hill—but by 2016, it was 36th; Lithgow's population fell from around 18,000, in 1929, to only 11,530 in 2016.
 At the 2021 census, the population had fallen slightly.

 A former garden at Lawson, 'Hilda Gardens', was funded by Hoskins and dedicated to the memory of his daughter, Hilda.
 He paid £50 annually for its upkeep during his lifetime.
 It survived the 1930s, at least, in more or less original condition, after which modifications were made to the bowling green.
 Sadly, this garden has been completely subsumed by the growth of the Lawson Bowling Club and no trace of it remains.
 Not far from where the gardens once were, the house, 'Narbethong', still stands in Badgerys Crescent.